-The S3 Home Economics BGE course allows pupils to develop their practical cookery skills as well as having an increased awareness of how a healthy diet impacts on overall Health and Wellbeing.
-You will take part in a wide variety of practical cookery lessons, mostly cooking twice every week, building on the basic skills you have gained in S2.
+The S3 Home Economics BGE course allows pupils to both develop their practical cookery skills as well as theoretical knowledge on every day food issues.
+You will take part in a wide variety of both practical and theory lessons building on the basic skills you have gained in S2.

 WHY TAKE THIS COURSE?